What is Design Checking?

 - Conduct design safety and constructability reviews

-- Mandatory to conduct inter squad checks on design documents prior to final check and issue
+- Mandatory to conduct inter-squad checks on design documents prior to the final check and issue

 What do we check for?

-- Deliverable is error free with respect to the inputs provided
+- The Deliverable is error-free with respect to the inputs provided

 - Reduction in material and fabrication costs.
 Value+++

-- Ensure consistent design approach for similar pieces of equipment and/or unit area piping
+- Ensure a consistent design approach for similar pieces of equipment and/or unit area piping

-- Every individual is responsible and accountable for checking of his deliverable to ensure quality and error free design.
+- Every individual is responsible and accountable for checking his deliverable to ensure quality and error-free design.

-- Every individual checks, signs, dates and then passes on to the next individual.
+- Every individual checks, signs, date, and then pass it on to the next individual.

 - Calculations/drawings received for checking by the next individual, without a sign and date, shall not be entertained/accepted!!!

-- Back-ups of holds and assumptions, if any, are maintained in an orderly manner before issue
+- Back-ups of holds and assumptions, if any, are maintained in an orderly manner before the issue

-- Ultimate responsibility of quality and correctness lies with the lead as he is the one who enforces teams conformance to quality procedures
+- The ultimate responsibility of quality and correctness lies with the lead as he is the one who enforces teams conformance to quality procedures

 - Owning responsibility and following good practices and procedures results in overall quality

-- Use of checklists ensures important points needing check are not missed out
+- The use of checklists ensures important points needing check are not missing out

-- Design reviews & inter squad checks ensure interdisciplinary aspects are addressed in design
+- Design reviews & inter-squad checks ensure interdisciplinary aspects are addressed in the design

-- Incorporating fabrication/contractor specific details and/or preferences into design helps in easier and faster fabrication and lesser errors
+- Incorporating fabrication/contractor-specific details and/or preferences into the design helps in easier and faster fabrication and lesser errors

-- Minimizes rework in design and at field
+- Minimizes rework in design and at the field

 Where do we stand today?